danny2000tw/CarND-LaneLines-P1/README.md

-###2.
-Identify potential shortcomings with your current pipeline
+### Potential shortcomings with the current pipeline

-1) The current lane dectection is designed base on the assumption that there's only land lines in the region on interest (no noise), and it is always a straight line.
+1) The current lane dectection is designed base on the assumption that there's only two land lines in the region on interest (no noise), and it is always a straight line.

 2) Light and weather condition has not been considered in the implementation.

+3) If there's other stright line showing the region on interest, e.g. car showdow, then the pipeline might detect it as a landline.

-The detection will fail if the car turns or with obstacles in front of the road.
+The detection will fail if the car turns or with other "non-landline" strait lines.
 It will also fail with insufficient light in the environment and bad weather condition.

-###3.
-Suggest possible improvements to your pipeline
+### Future improvements

-1) Select region of interest more intelligently so that the region only contains the important information we'd like extract.
+1) Select region of interest more intelligently so that the region only contains the information we'd like extract.

-2) Able to detect curve land lines.
+2) Use better compute vision algorithm to detect the curve land lines.
+E.g., The Hough method for Curve detection. http://homepages.inf.ed.ac.uk/rbf/BOOKS/BANDB/LIB/bandb4_3.pdf

 3) Advanced CV Technique to deal with ligh insufficient and bad weather condition.